 - Do you offer scholarships or reduced registrations?

 - No, we are not able to offer scholarships or sliding scale registration to the general public at this time.
 If you are on active duty or are a military veteran, we offer a 50% discount on up to 2 courses.
 Please email Erica to request the coupon code.
 And if you have 2 people from your farm taking a course together, you only need to pay full registration for the first person.

 - I would like to pay for your courses with my AmeriCorps Education Award money, or with GI Bill funds.
 Is this possible?

 - Because our courses are offered through Cornell Cooperative Extension and are not accredited college-level courses, they are not eligible for payment with these funds.
 However, we do offer a 50% discount for active duty and military veterans.
 Contact Erica for the coupon code.

 - If more members of our farm want to take the same course, do we need to pay full registration for each of them?

 - We encourage multiple members of the same farm business to take a course together, and for that reason, we allow one additional person from the farm to join each paying student in the course at no extra charge.
-Once you have registered for the course, simply send an email to Erica with the name, email address and phone number of the additional student, and we will make sure they receive the course welcome message and access information.
+Once you have registered for the course, you will receive a confirmation message with a link in it to a form where you can submit the information for the additional member of your farm who will be taking the course with you.
+This will ensure that you both receive the course welcome and access information.